Realtime API

 This will result in only one subscription on the backend, with your 5 listeners attached to it.
 We won't officially unsubscribe until all 5 of your subscriptions have unsubscribed.

 When you unsubscribe from a subscription, we wait a little bit before officially unsubscribing.
-This means that you can resubscribe immediately for free.
-For example, if you want to subscribe to a list of users:
+This means that if you unsubscribe and then immediately resubscribe, it happens instantly without sending any requests to the backend.
+For example, if you are subscribed to a user and want to change the callback to something else:

 When you fetch a resource that you are subscribed to, we already know the current state without having to ask the backend.
 This means that the method becomes synchronous and essentially free.
 For example: